 While for a normal PC or a laptop this hardware would be an overkill for most designers.
 Finding the same in a Chromebook which already is designed to use online resources in tandem, is like getting your hands on a professional workstation.

 You get all that in a small and very portable 12.3 inch 2 in 1 tablet.
 The display isn’t an ordinary one as it manages to pack 6 million pixels.
+This is three times as much as a FHD display and almost twice as much as Quad HD.

 The only drawback here, of course, is that this is an expensive device and you have to procure the stylus separately.
 Hence, this may not be everyone’s cup of tea.